DTGillespie/GameSphere/README.md

 # GameSphere
 A Raspberry Pi game console kernel with a fixed function render pipeline.
-The purpose of the GameSphere project is to provide a modern, well-documented, and maintained system for
+The purpose of the GameSphere project is to provide a modern, well-documented, and maintained system for low-level graphics programming enthusiasts and those nostalgic for 6th gen gaming consoles.

 ## Building & Hardware